hitokiri-mata/katacoda-courses/kubernetes-fundamentals/configmap-secret/finish.md

 Since secrets are stored in etcd it's recommended to separate and firewall your etcd cluster.
 This is an advanced administration topic for Kubernetes, but it's important to keep your secrets _secret_.
 [See 11 Ways (Not) to Get Hacked](https://kubernetes.io/blog/2018/07/18/11-ways-not-to-get-hacked/#4-separate-and-firewall-your-etcd-cluster).

 Lastly, enable RBAC and protect your Kubernetes API.
 Unprotected access to the cluster, such as through the dashboard, can unveil secrets.
-Invest in protecting your Kubernetes cluster and avoid what Tesla and others have done in the past [Lessons from the Cryptojacking Attack at Tesla](https://redlock.io/blog/cryptojacking-tesla).
+Invest in protecting your Kubernetes cluster and avoid what others have done in the past [Lessons from the Cryptojacking Attack at Tesla](https://redlock.io/blog/cryptojacking-tesla).

 ## Lessons Learned ##